-In the mid‐1980’s when cocaine was at the height of popularity, researchers at the University of Washington Fetal Alcohol and Drug Unit received a federal grant to study the effects of prenatal cocaine exposure on infants and young children.
+In the mid‐1980’s when cocaine was at the height of popularity, researchers at the University of Washington School of Medicine Fetal Alcohol and Drug Unit received a federal grant to study the effects of prenatal cocaine exposure on infants and young children.
 The research protocol involved enrolling 500 high‐risk mothers who had used cocaine during pregnancy, interviewing them, and bringing their babies into a UW lab for periodic neuropsychological and other assessment.

 Dr. Therese Grant, a member of the research team, believed that some of the most important lessons were those learned in conversations with the mothers.
 She heard stories of deeply ingrained family dysfunction that were “just the way it is” for the mothers.
 The women talked about how they wanted to be good moms, but they were instead giving their babies the same kind of upbringing they had experienced as children.
 They didn’t know any other way.